rroessler1/rroessler1.github.io/docs/where-am-i.markdown

 #### Challenges

-* Terabytes of data requiring different transformations
+* Terabytes of data requiring different transformations - we weren't even sure at first which data we could use
 * Relatively sparse ground truth global trajectory data
 * Poor predictions from COLMAP